 If you are like many HR professionals, you probably have access to a SHRM membership.
 Besides being an excellent resource for new and veteran HR professionals, SHRM has a fantastic job board where you can find HR jobs.
 Compared to other job boards, SHRM’s experience is a bit clunky, but it provides great information about each role on the site.

-If you are looking for virtual human resources jobs at startups, Angel.co is your best bet for finding the proper role.
+If you're looking for virtual human resources jobs at startups, Wellfound is a great solution for finding the proper role.
 It’s not always easy to find a smaller company that’s excited to bring on HR team members, so this site helps you find those smaller companies who need human resources support.

 We Work Remotely is a job board for remote work.
 It focuses on programming and development jobs, but other openings are available.
 HR professionals who want to seek a remote job will probably want to head to the management and finance category to find a role.